skypjack/entt/docs/md/entity.md

 vel.dy = 0.;
 ```

-Similarly, the `assign_each` member function accepts two iterators, that is a
+Similarly, the `assign_each` member function template accepts two iterators,
-range of entities to which to assign the component.
+that is a range of entities to which to assign a component.

 If an entity already has the given component, the `replace` member function
 template can be used to replace it: